MutiatOba/tech221_virtulisation/README.md

 ```
 2. type ```vagrant up``` in virtual studio code. this uses the instructions in your vagrant file to create the virtual machine in virtual box

-3. to access your virtual machine, go to your Git Bash, cd to the relevant folder and type ```virtual ssh``.
+3. to access your virtual machine, go to your Git Bash, cd to the relevant folder and type ```vagrant ssh``.
 This takes you to your virtual machine.

 4. update and upgrade your virual machine using the following linux commands (do this in Git Bash app):
 ```